BenLirio/latari-invoice-front/README.md

 1. Chome dev tools shows a life representation of an object.
 It takes in the reference and then keep track of it from there.
 If you want to get a single instance of an object that is effected by promises and awaits use JSON.parse(JSON.stringify())
 2. The biggest problem I have in programing is constantly trying to refactor and optimize a small part of the code when I could be taking large gains in other areas.
+## Ended up pivoting the project in order to complete requirements.
+I now have a very boring, but working project.

+Other things I am still trying to figure out is how exactly does webpack compile code, I feel like I have run into a few issues when not understaning completely how to reference my dependencies.